PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 <br>

 # 2.4 Basic integration of coroutines
-- Coroutines are particularly effective for I/O-bound tasks, such as reading from a file, making a network request, or accessing a database.
-By using coroutines for these tasks, we can avoid blocking the main thread of our application and keep it responsive
-- By using coroutines for these tasks, we can ensure that the application remains responsive and doesn't freeze up

 <br>
 <!--
 # 2.5 Integration with an external payment system (Mojaloop, mPesa) via mifos's payment hub -->